-- Paragraphs in OneNote can be used as free floating sections, you can write a paragraph and just drag it anywhere.
+- Paragraphs in OneNote can be used as free-floating sections, you can write a paragraph and just drag it anywhere.
 You can write anything you want in a section and arrange it later as you wish.
 Most people don’t like this feature put prefer line by line note taking.

-- In OneNote, you can draw and handwrite notes right inside the application whereas in Evernote, you can only import handwritten notes as images.
+- In OneNote, you can draw and handwrite notes right inside the application whereas, in Evernote, you can only import handwritten notes as images.
 There are a lot of tools in OneNote for handwriting and drawing including different types of pens and highlighters with different colors and thickness along with shapes and lines like in Paint.

-- Just like all other Office apps, OneNote has templates which is very useful feature.
+- Just like all other Office apps, OneNote has templates which is a very useful feature.
 If you want to take notes like a meeting agenda or lecture notes, you can easily select a template and start working without having to waste any time.